mrricardom/github-slideshow/_posts/0000-01-02-mrricardom.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-"CS is hard but rewrding!"
+"CS is hard but rewarding!"
 Use the left arrow to go back!